ethhub-io/ethhub/other/ethhub-cftc-response.md

 #### 23. Are there security issues peculiar to the Ethereum Network or Ethereum- supported smart contracts that need to be addressed?

 Smart contracts, like any piece of code, suffer from the possibility of having vulnerabilities or bugs.
 The security of smart contracts is paramount because they tend to interact with different financial apps and handle value transfer (such as the transfer of ETH or tokens)

-Indepdenent auditing and smart contract security firms exist such as Zeppelin or Trail of Bits.
+Independent auditing and smart contract security firms exist such as Zeppelin or Trail of Bits.

 #### 24. Are there any best practices for the construction and security of Ethereum wallets, including, but not limited to, the number of keys required to sign a transaction and how access to the keys should be segregated?

-Best practices exist in the ecosystem for building wallets.
+Best practices exist in the ecosystem for building wallets and writing smart contracts.

 https://consensys.github.io/smart-contract-best-practices/